Cognitive Computing Is Transforming Online Retail - Where Does That Leave Physical Stores?

 And most importantly, why should it matter to you?

+Speed and personalization.
 Speed is becoming the currency of marketers and retailers.

 Here’s just one example…